Orlando Arcia: Colorado Rockies

 On May 28, 2025, Arcia signed a major league contract with the Colorado Rockies.
 With Ezequiel Tovar entrenched as the Rockies' starting shortstop, the team saw Arcia as an experienced depth option that could play second base, shortstop, and third base as needed for them.
+He made 62 appearances for the team, slashing .203/.242/.302 with three home runs and 12 RBI.